jbadeau/gaugekit/README.md

 # gaugekit

-Gaugekit is a collection of Java modules to make writing acceptance tests with gauge easier.
+Gaugekit is a collection of modules to make writing acceptance tests with gauge easier.

+## Modules
-The following modules are currently provided:
+The following modules are currently provided

 - [gauge-beam](./gauge-beam)
 - [gauge-browser](./gauge-browser)